Flipping the narrative and encouraging Christians

 Promoting and supporting science fairs

-A life-size cardboard cutout of Galileo, a word search competition featuring famous (Christian) scientists, and lots of candy are a great way to start conversation to network and normalize with International Science and Engineering Fair (ISEF) students, their teachers, and their families.
+A life-size cardboard cutout of Galileo, a word search competition featuring famous (Christian) scientists, and lots of candy are a great way to start conversations, to network and normalize, with International Science and Engineering Fair (ISEF) students, their teachers, and their families.

 Science fairs are a mechanism for encouraging student involvement in the sciences that carry recognition for participants in a way that is still relatively uncommon for students.
 Such events could be excellent vehicles for future scientists and technology leaders to become networked with other rising stars and successful Christians in those fields.

 If science fairs are actively supported by Christians in these fields, as mentors and advisors to students, volunteers for events, and judges, these events could also serve to normalize the place of Christians in the sciences.
 Imagine, too, if faith-based high schools put energy toward becoming competitive in local, state, and national science fairs, winning in numerous categories year after year.
 Such achievement would go a long way toward shattering the anti-Christians-in-science stereotypes and the “conflict thesis,” perhaps much further than arguments, books, and articles.